Your Questions Answered

 What will the class sizes be?

 Students will be taught in smaller groups to allow for accelerated learning and outstanding progress.
-There will also be one-
+There will also be 1:1 tuition for some students who require extra support, as well as small group withdrawals.

-Students in Year 11 and Sixth Form will be set by ability in core subjects and will be able to move between sets at different points in the academic year.
+Students in Year 11 will be set by ability in core subjects and will be able to move between sets at different points in the academic year according to progress.

 Will there be a uniform?

-As with all Harris Academies we will have traditional standards of uniform and our students will be expected to look smart and presentable.
-There will be a uniform for Year 8.
-Year 11 and Sixth Formers will wear business dress.
+As with all Harris Academies we have traditional standards of uniform and our students will be expected to look smart and presentable.
+There will be a compulsorily uniform for lower school and Sixth Formers will wear smart business dress.

 Are you able to support Gifted and Talented students?